spark3dp/print-manager/spark-print-mgr/console/README.md

-Adding a Printer to the console.
+Adding a printer to the console.
 ===========

 The console application is a simple web application that displays enabled printers and offers simple control and monitoring.